zyga/libzt/README.md

  - Simple and small, making it quick to learn and use.
  - Doesn't use dynamic memory allocation, reducing error handling.
  - Equipped with useful helpers for writing test cases.
- - Portable and supported on Linux, MacOS and Windows.
+ - Portable and supported on Linux, MacOS, Windows and DOS.
  - Documented and fully coverage and integration tested.

 ## Example